 The first trick to successful edible landscaping is thinking outside the rows.
 Food crops don't always need to be planted farm-style, one row after another.
 Just as ornamental landscapers use creative groupings that arrange plants by color, texture and height, edible landscaping can be planted in visually stimulating layouts that are both pleasing to the eye and beneficial to the plants themselves.

 Begin with the basics

 Start with the basic principles of landscape design.
-Your yard is your 'canvas', and the visual qualities of line, form, color, texture and visual weight will help you create a balanced work of art.
+Your yard is your "canvas," and the visual qualities of line, form, color, texture and visual weight will help you create a balanced work of art.
 Plan out your landscaping on a sheet of graph paper, outlining planting beds, which can be delineated using either straight or curved lines and occupy any number of shapes like circles and polygons.
 Your design will be unique to the layout of your yard and should consider special needs like hiding unsightly utilities, providing shade or creating privacy.

 When choosing plants for your edible garden, keep in mind not just your own tastes in herbs, fruit and vegetables but the needs of the plants such as soil drainage and required levels of water and sunlight.
 One way to successfully group your edible plants is with a gardening method called companion planting.
-Planting certain crops in proximity with each other can increase productivity by balancing nutrients and naturally discouraging pests.
-For example, beet leaves contain lots of magnesium which is beneficial to lettuce, onions and broccoli.
+Planting certain crops in close proximity to each other can increase productivity by balancing nutrients and naturally discouraging pests.
+For example, beet leaves contain lots of magnesium, which is beneficial to lettuce, onions and broccoli.

 Stagger the plants

 Within your planting beds, edible plants should be staggered in height with the lowest-growing plants in front and taller plants in the back.
 Herbs like thyme, mint, parsley, oregano and sage are ideal to fill in the front of planting beds, and spreading varieties including lemon thyme make a fragrant ground cover, not to mention a flavorful addition to a range of recipes.